Yamazaki93/DarkJ-Release/README.md

 # Download & Installation

-Head over to the [Releases](https://github.com/Yamazaki93/DarkJ-Release/releases) page and download the latest exe/dmg to get started!
+Head over to the [Releases](https://github.com/Yamazaki93/DarkJ-Release/releases) page and download the latest version to get started!

+## Windows

+Download the latest `setup.exe` and follow the installation instruction.

+## MacOS

+You can download either the `.zip` or `.dmg` to use DarkJ.

+If you downloaded the `.zip`:

+  1. Extract the content of the `.zip` file.
+  2. You can put the extracted file in your `/Applications` folder for it to show up in Launchpad.

+If you downloaded the `.dmg`:

+  1. Open the `.dmg` file.
+  2. After clicking "Agree", drag the DarkJ icon into the Applications folder icon on screen.
+  3. DarkJ should now be available in Launchpad.
+  4. If there's a separate DarkJ icon appears on your Desktop, you can remove that by draggin it to the Trashcan.

 # How much does this app cost?